Group Toolbar Menu

 The hamlet itself is several stone and wood buildings built around a central fire pit where meals are often taken.
 Unless special circumstances arise, most of the residential dwellings are group housing, with four program participants to a house.
 There are also two buildings that flank either side of the hamlet that acts as temporary housing for staff and security rotations staying on site.
 Most staff do not live there permanently.

 There is a small forge available in one of the side caverns, as well as other various workshop spaces.
 Like Sanctuary, most of the area is lit up by glowstones and the occasional fire or traditional lantern.
 Modern tech is sparse, as while the caves do offer protection from the Crackle Storms, they're still not as good as Hearth Stones, and tech blackouts are even more common here.
+Most of the protection available goes towards shielding security devices and the shields and power inhibitors that the program members wear.
 There is a modest, shared bathhouse for bathing, as well as a single individual bathroom attached to each residential building.

 The cavern the hamlet is housed in continues on deeper into the mountains, and eventually reaches the Dome where Harbor is located.
 It is the only official channel to the Dome that is controlled by Sanctuary.
 When Harbor was discovered, all known tunnels beneath the city were collapsed to avoid invasion.
 Harbor has seized all other routes through the mountains.
 It's often a struggle to keep them from seizing this one too, and part of the work that the Steppes Forward Initiative does is protecting travelers who may wish to risk the journey to the Dome to hunt, fish, or gather fruit.